 Kasumi knives are easier to maintain than the honyaki.

-Essentially, they are all fantastic, and some of the best japanese knives in the world are detailed below with information about how they are used and what their function is.
+Essentially, they are all fantastic, and some of the best Japanese chef’s knife styles in the world are detailed below with information about how they are used and what their function is.

 See Also: Check out The Kitchen Guy’s Knife Set Review